 - COMMAND IDENTIFIER.
 This part is always required.
 It has a single alphabetic character to identify the command type. - COMMAND MODIFIER.
 This part is optional depending on the command type.
 Some commands take no modifier, some commands always take a modifier and some commands can have the option of a modifier or none.
 The modifier is a single alphabetic character. - COMMAND VALUE.
 This part is optional depending on the command type and modifier.
 Source and level commands require a decimal numeric value.
 The text field command takes up to 32 characters of text.
 Paging commands require a four digit value representing the state of microphone 1 in each of the four zones.
-An "x" represents microphone 1 routed to that zone; the letter "o" represents microphone 1 un-routed to that zone.
+An "X" represents microphone 1 routed to that zone; the letter "O" represents microphone 1 un-routed to that zone.

-- 1. $\langle Z1.MU, M/ \rangle$ The command identifier is "M". - 2. <Z2.MU, SD/> The command identifier is "S", the command modifier is "D". - 3. <Z3.MU, L22/> The command identifier is "L", the command value is "22". - 4. <M1, PAOXXX/> The command identifier is "P", the command modifier is "A", the command value is "OXXX". - 5. <M1, PR/> The command identifier is "P", the command modifier is "R".
+1. <Z1.MU,M/> The command identifier is "M".

+- 3. <Z3.MU,L22/> The command identifier is "L", the command value is "22". - 4. <M1, PAOXXX/> The command identifier is "P", the command modifier is "A", the command value is "OXXX". - 5. <M1, PR/> The command identifier is "P", the command modifier is "R".